-CHAPTER II

-REVIEW OF LITERATURE

-2.1 Discourse Analysis

-Based on Guy Cook (1989) there are two different potential objects for study.
+CHAPTER II REVIEW OF THE RELATED LITERATURE 2.1 Discourse Analysis According to Cook (1989) there are two different potential objects for study.
 One abstracted in order to teach a language or literacy, or to study how the rules of language work.
 The latter kind is language in use, for communication, is called Discourse; and the search for what gives discourse coherence is Discourse Analysis.
 Discourse analysis is defined as concerned with language use beyond the boundaries of a sentence/utterance, concerned with the interrelationships between language and society and as concerned with the interactive or dialogic properties of daily communication (Slembrouck, 2003).

-2.2 Formal Links

-In order to account for discourse, we need to look at features outside the language.
+2.2 Formal Links In order to account for discourse, we need to look at features outside the language.
 This fact enables us to construct stretches of language as discourse, as having a meaning and a unity for us.
 The way we recognize correct and incorrect sentences is different.
 We can do this through our knowledge of grammar without reference to outside facts.
 Cook states there are two ways of approaching language that one of them is formal links, referring to facts inside language.
-A way of understanding may be to think of formal features as in some way built up in our minds from the black marks which form writing or from the speech sounds picked up by our ears. formal features which operate within sentences and across sentences need to be examined how far they will go in helping to explain why a

-succession of sentences is discourse, and not just a disconnected jumble (Cook, 1994).

-Actully, Cook's theory is different with Halliday's theory about cohesive device.
+A way of understanding may be to think of formal features as in some way built up in our minds from the black marks which form writing or from the speech sounds picked up by our ears.
+The formal features which operate within sentences and across sentences need to be examined how far they will go in helping to explain why a succession of sentences is discourse, and not just a disconnected jumble (Cook, 1994).
+This theory is different from cohesive devices by Halliday and Hasan.
 Cohesive devices are the devices that create relation.
-The function of these devices is as formal link between sentences and between clauses.
-In other word, the cohesive device of text or language are tools that can be used as relation between one part of sentence to another sentences, and one of clauses to another clauses in the text.
+These devices function as the formal links between sentences and between clauses.
+In the other word, cohesive devices of the text or language are tools that is used to the relationship between one part of sentence to another sentences, and one of clause to another clauses in the text.
 For past and contemporary researchers alike, Cohesion in English (Halliday and Hasan, 1976) has provides an important framework for identifying and analyzing cohesive devices in spoken and written discourse.
 In their work, Halliday and Hasan specify five types of cohesion: reference, ellipsis, substitution, conjunction, and lexical cohesion.
 Each cohesive device type consists of several subtypes.
-Formal links includes: verb form, parallelism, referring expressions, repetition and lexical chains, substitution, ellipsis, and conjunction (Cook, a1994).
+Formal links includes: verb form, parallelism, referring expressions, repetition and lexical chains, substitution, ellipsis, and conjunction (Cook, 1994).
 2.2.1 Verb Form A link within discourse may constitute a verb form.
 The form of the verb in one sentence can limit the choice of the verb form in the next.
 We may be justified in saying that a verb form in one sentence is 'wrong' or at least 'unlikely', because it does not fit with the form in another.
 Consider this following part of discourse: